-I am a research assistant and PhD student from Technische Universität Dresden, supervised by Wolfgang Lehner and Thorsten Strufe.
+I am a research assistant and PhD student from Technische Universität Dresden, supervised by Wolfgang Lehner and Maik Thiele.
 My PhD thesis is on feature-based time series analytics.
 It focuses on statistical and learned representations for time series datasets and their use in data-mining tasks such as modification, generation, forecasting, classification, and clustering.

 The GOFLEX project integrates a group of electricity smart-grid technologies, enabling the cost-effective use of demand response in distribution grids.
 The intermittent generation of renewable energy sources and the fluctuating electricity consumption require accurate and efficient forecast techniques in order to safely support an increasing share of renewable electricity generation.